GAME RESULTGame Result

 80' Tetsuro UKI → Kazushi ISHIYAMA

-Player substitution 38' Takashi OKUHARA → Hiroki SHINJO
+Player Substitution 38' Takashi OKUHARA → Hiroki SHINJO

 62' Kensuke KAGAMI → Amaral